nedpals/vex/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+5. Create a new Pull Req

 ## Examples
 Examples can be found at the [`/examples`](/examples) directory.